atrn/dcc/README.md

 ### Locating options files

-Option files are looked by searching up the directory hierarchy for a file with the given name, Files are searched for in the specific directory and within a $DCCDIR directory in that directory.
-The $DCCDIR directory defaults to `.dcc` but can be override by the environment variable.
+Option files are looked for by searching the directory hierarchy towards the root for a file with the particular name, e.g CXXFLAGS.

+Files are searched for either in the specific directory or within a `$DCCDIR` directory within that directory. `$DCCDIR` defaults to `.dcc` but can be override by the environment variable so we call it `$DCCDIR` even though it is rarely changed from the default `.dcc`.

-Looking for the files in a `.dcc` directory is a quick hack to get the files out of the current directory and perhaps in the future some other method may be adopted (ha ha).
+Looking for the files in a `$DCCDIR` directory is a quick hack to get the files out of the current directory and perhaps in the future some other method may be adopted (ha ha).

 ### Platform-specific option files